 State of the Village Report 2005

-ODTmaps and Population Education (Washington DC), distribute this on a copyright-free basis.
+Population Education (Washington DC), distributes this on a copyright-free basis.
 It provides an intriguing and insightful view of how we fit into the world’s larger community.

 Europeans, Americans and Canadians comprise only 15% of the world population.

 Only 5% of the world population have English as their first language.

 17% speak different Chinese languages, 12 of them distinct dialects of Mandarin.

 If the world were a village of 100 people:

 23 would live in substandard housing.